 You might think that the planet is a nice friendly environment on which to visit on account of it being blue like our planet is blue.
 The colour hides the fact the moment you get down to the planet, you will be shredded to bits by the rain.
 The rain and winds blow up to 5,400 MPH, (2 km/s).
 The planet zips around its star at an astonishing speed, completing the journey in 2.2. days.
 The rain is probably class so would cut you to smithereens.
 If there happened to any intelligent life on the planet, you should not pick a fight with them.
 For them to survive on the planet, their skins would be made of steel or stronger and you would loose.
 Ref: N.A.S.A.

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For HD 189733, the location is 20h 00m 43.71 and +22d42` 41.3 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For HD 189733, the location is 20h 00m 43.71 and +22° 42` 41.3 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -251.40 ± 000.39 towards the north and -002.14 ± 000.69 east if we saw them in the horizon.
+The star is moving -251.40 ± 0.39 milliarcseconds/year towards the north and -2.14 ± 0.69 milliarcseconds/year east if we saw them in the horizon.

-HD 189733 has a spectral type of G5.
-This means the star is a white to yellow star.
-The star has a B-V Colour Index of 0.93 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 5,127 Kelvin.
+Based on the star's spectral type of G5 , HD 189733's colour and type is yellow star.
+The star has a B-V Colour Index of 0.93 which means the star's temperature is about 5,127 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 HD 189733 has an apparent magnitude of 7.67 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 6.25 If you used the 2007 Parallax value, you would get an absolute magnitude of 6.23.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.